tessercat/pbx-docs/client/notes.md

 and adding local media stream tracks to the RTCPeerConnection object.

-The Connection's
-implementation of perfect negotiation handles ICE and SDP negotiation.
-The offering peer
-is the polite peer.
+In this implementation of perfect negotiation, the offering peer is the polite peer.

 ## Accept